ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Each protocol has a notion of Connectedness.
 Possible values for Connectedness are:

-- Unconnected.
-Unconnected protocols do not establish explicit state between endpoints, and do not perform a handshake during Connection establishment.
+- Connectionless.
+Connectionless protocols do not establish explicit state between endpoints, and do not perform a handshake during Connection establishment.
 - Connected.
 Connected protocols establish state between endpoints, and perform a handshake during Connection establishment.
 The handshake may be 0-RTT to send data or resume a session, but bidirectional traffic is required to confirm connectedness.
 - Multiplexing Connected.
 Multiplexing Connected protocols share properties with Connected protocols, but also explictly support opening multiple application-level flows.
 This means that they can support cloning new Connection objects without a new explicit handshake.